 A motion was made by _____, seconded by _____, to grant a 90 Day Extension to Crossroads Group, LLC in regards to the Bolus Land Development.
 The time period would end on July 2, 2022.

-Nothing to report.

 New Business:

-The Order of the Friars Minor of the Slavo-Byzantine Rite to Sugarloaf 93, LLC Rezone Request: Correspondence was received on April 19, 2021 regarding a rezoning request at the monastery property of the Order of the Friars.
-The Township Supervisors, at their meeting of April 13, 2021, have referred the matter to Planning for review and approval.
-A motion by _____, seconded by _____, to (approve, table, deny) the Rezone Request as submitted.

-Roll Call: Reed: _____; Shoffner: _____; Morrison: _____; Ecker: _____; Cusatis: _____; DiSabella:_____.

-Endless Energy zoning application for a ground mount solar system: As per Ordinance No. 2 of 2011 regarding freestanding solar panels, application is being submitted to the Planning Committee for review and approval.
-A motion by _____, seconded by _____, to (approve, table, deny) the zoning application as submitted.

-Roll Call: Reed: _____; Shoffner: _____; Morrison: _____; Ecker: _____; Cusatis: _____; DiSabella:_____.

 Any other business that the Board Members want to discuss.

 Public Comment: Five minute time limit.
 Address the Board from the podium.
 You must be a taxpayer or resident of the township.
 One address per person.